What is Thermal Runaway?

 Thermal runaway prevention is a hot topic and the unique material properties of the LHS® battery matrixes reduce the likelihood of a thermal runaway event by regulating the individual cell temperatures.
 However, if a cell were to enter thermal runaway, the battery matrix isolates the incident and prevents any cascading effect.

-LHS® matrixes actively cool the battery cell mechanically by “melting” the latent heat organics to absorb heat.
+LHS Materials actively cool the battery cell mechanically by “melting” the latent heat organics to absorb heat.
 However, this cooling effect is limited by the heat saturation levels of the organics: meaning the responsiveness of the electrical system in cutting off the electrical flow is vital.
 While both systems can consistently and effectively prevent thermal runaway, combining the two systems allows for a dynamic and actively responsive cooling system.
-Read more about how our Battery Matrix can improve performance and safety, here.
+Read more about how LHS Materials can improve performance and safety.